midnightingale/softpaint/README.md

 I also layered several strokes with different widths and low alpha values to create the watercolor effect.

 ### features in progress
-- speed-based ellipse transformations
+☒ speed-based ellipse transformations
-- upload from device (move save button to bottom, new top row -> Link | Upload | Random)
+☐ upload image from device
-- responsive resizing of uploaded or linked images
+☐ responsive resizing of uploaded or linked images
-- fetch images from Unsplash using "sig=" instead of Picsum
+☐ fetch images from Unsplash using "sig=" instead of Picsum
-- display "tap canvas to start" only on mobile
+☐ display "tap canvas to start" only on mobile